Missouri Compromise: "Federal ratio" in House

 Article 1, Section 2, of the US Constitution supplemented legislative representation in states whose residents owned slaves.
 Known as the Three-Fifths Clause, or the "federal ratio", three-fifths of the slave population was numerically added to the free population.
 That sum was used for each state to calculate congressional districts and the number of delegates to the Electoral College.
 The federal ratio produced a significant number of legislative victories for the South in the years before the Missouri Crisis and raised the South's influence in party caucuses, the appointment of judges, and the distribution of patronage.
 It is unlikely that the ratio before 1820 was decisive in affecting legislation on slavery.
 Indeed, with the rising northern representation in the House, the southern share of the membership had declined since the 1790s.

 Hostility to the federal ratio had historically been the object of the Federalists, which were now nationally ineffectual, who attributed their collective decline on the "Virginia Dynasty".
-They expressed their dissatisfaction in partisan terms, rather than in moral condemnation of slavery, and the pro-De Witt Clinton-Federalist faction carried on the tradition by posing as antirestrictionists to advance their fortunes in New York politics.
+They expressed their dissatisfaction in partisan terms, rather than in moral condemnation of slavery, and the pro-De Witt Clinton-Federalist faction carried on the tradition by posing as anti-restrictionists to advance their fortunes in New York politics.

 Senator Rufus King of New York, a Clinton associate, was the last Federalist icon still active on the national stage, a fact that was irksome to southern Republicans.
 A signatory to the US Constitution, he had strongly opposed the federal ratio in 1787.
 In the 15th Congress debates in 1819, he revived his critique as a complaint that New England and the Mid-Atlantic States suffered unduly from the federal ratio and declared himself 'degraded' (politically inferior) to the slaveholders.
 Federalists both in the North and the South preferred to mute antislavery rhetoric, but during the 1820 debates in the 16th Congress, King and other Federalists would expand their old critique to include moral considerations of slavery.

 Republican James Tallmadge Jr. and the Missouri restrictionists deplored the federal ratio because it had translated into political supremacy for the South.
 They had no agenda to remove it from the Constitution but only to prevent its further application west of the Mississippi River.

-As determined as southern Republicans were to secure Missouri statehood with slavery, the federal clause ratio to provide the margin of victory in the 15th Congress.
+As determined as southern Republicans were to secure Missouri statehood with slavery, the federal clause ratio failed to provide the margin of victory in the 15th Congress.
 Blocked by northern Republicans, largely on egalitarian grounds, with sectional support from Federalists, the statehood bill died in the Senate, where the federal ratio had no relevance.
 The balance of power between the sections and the maintenance of Southern pre-eminence on matters related to slavery resided in the Senate.